 Walk-ins are available again for your passport renewal, and it was precisely this availability that caused snaking lines at the crack of dawn before offices were officially opened at 8 am.
 Many were turned away as numbers were at capacity for the day.
 Thankfully, that is no longer the case, due to the convenience of online application and renewal.
 Those under two years old or over 60 years old applying for a new passport or a passport renewal have the added benefit of an express lane.

 IMMIGRATION OFFICES DIRECTORY & OPENING HOURS

-Visit the nationwide list of JPNs and Urban Transformation Centres (UTCs) to find out where you can also renew your passport.
+Visit the address and location list of immigration offices to find out where you can also renew your passport.
 Make sure you choose the correct branch from which you can collect your new passport.

 Opening hours are also available here, with most branches operating from

 - A 2.5 hour break is taken over Friday lunch breaks from 12.15am to 2.45pm.